-The world's smallest twin-island nation holds very special memories for it was in St Kitts in 1995 that my mates Dave Sheehan and Martin Duffy (aka Dave & Duff) and I were asked to carry the drinks for Mark Taylor and his men on Day 3 of the game at Warner Park.
+The world's smallest twin-island nation holds special memories for it was in St Kitts in 1995 that mates Dave Sheehan & Martin Duffy (aka Dave & Duff) and I were asked to carry the drinks for Mark Taylor and his men on Day 3 of the game at Warner Park.
 It was here that Dave fielded one over for Australia replacing Tim May, after which we were invited to their hotel manager's rum punch party, dinner, and tales both tall and true.

-There is no guarantee Australia will play in St Kitts and any suggestion is pure wishful thinking, and to create this example Experience.
+There is no guarantee Australia will play in St Kitts and any suggestion is pure wishful thinking, and to create this example Cricket Tour.
 The St Kitts Music Festival will be staged June 23-26, so, sadly, there should be little chance of the cricket clashing with this annual highlight, or even the famous Nevis Mango & Food Festival the following week!